-Fostering excellence in governance and management in the Asia Pacific and Oceania regions
+Fostering excellence in governance and management in Australia, Asia, and the Pacific*

 The purposes of the collaboration are to:

 - Grow professional capacity for effective management and governance of protected areas in the Asia, Pacific and Oceania regions.

 - Develop and deliver an integrated suite of quality training and educational products that provide the basic and advanced knowledge and skills sets required of practitioners at field officer level, protected area level and system manager levels for ethical, effective protected areas governance and management.